ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Keep babies feet warm. socks / onesies. it will help them sleep.

+- burping is a must

+- if you hold your baby face down on your arm and their legs are straight they've got trapped gas. you can rotate the legs to help

 <h2>things you really do / don't need to buy</h2>

 - Next to me cot (for the first 6 months)